tus/tus-node-server/packages/s3-store/README.md

 Can not be lower than 5MiB or more than 5GiB.

-The server calculates the optimal part size, which takes this size into account, but may increase it to not exceed the S3 10K parts limit.
+The server calculates the optimal part size, which takes this size into account, but may increase it to not exceed the `options.maxMultipartParts` parts limit.

+#### `options.maxMultipartParts`

+The maximum number of parts allowed in a multipart upload.
+Defaults to 10,000.
+Some S3 providers have non-standard restrictions on the number of parts in a multipart upload.
+For example, AWS S3 has a limit of 10,000 parts, but some S3 compatible providers have a limit of 1000 parts.

 #### `options.s3ClientConfig`